CV page

 Erin Mccallum

-I am an Assistant Professor studying how pollution affects fish, invertebrates, and aquatic environments.
+I am an associate senior lecturer studying how pollution affects fish, invertebrates, and aquatic environments.
 My current research focuses on answering these two questions: 1) how does chemical pollution, especially wastewater effluents, affect and shape aquatic communities? and 2) how does chemical pollution change animal behaviour, especially social behaviours, and what are the consequences of these sublethal changes for populations and across generations?

 Presentation